-Some of the species of bees collected much higher percentage of alfa alfa pollens while some other colonies collect a low percentage of alfa alfa pollens.
+Some of the species of bees collected a much higher percentage of alfa alfa pollens while some other colonies collect a low percentage of alfa alfa pollens.
 When both types of colonies are crossed, in an exact 8th generation the tendency of collecting alfa alfa pollen is intermediate between both types of the colony.
+See the graph below,

-The preference of collecting Alfa alfa pollen follows the pattern of Mendelian inheritance.
+The preference for collecting Alfa alfa pollen follows the pattern of Mendelian inheritance which means, their behavioural characters of alfa alfa pollen collection is governed by genetic traits.
 Scientifically, the collections of alfa alfa pollen behaviour are learned by parental bees but it is inherited in a specific pattern.
 This results confirmed that both learning and inheritance are involved in the development of complex social behaviour in honey bees.

 Another important behavioural character is even governed by the complex interaction between genotype and learning ability.
 The food source direction and distance is a behaviour which is learned by other bees however it is regulated by a genetic trait.

 Italian bees have slower dancing rhyme and travel 100 meters in search of food.
 While Australian races of bees have fast dancing rhyme and can travel 80 meters in search of food.
 When the population of both types of bee mixed, both types of bee misunderstood the rhyming and distance behaviours.
 This change influences the morphological behaviour of bees.

 Some of the behavioural characters are learned but it can influence the morphological characters and inherits in the Mendelian pattern to their progenies.